A5sys/DoctrineTraitBundle/README.md

 * Go in your entity
 * Paste the method
 * Update the method
-* The trait will not re-generate this method because it is already defined in entity
+* The command will not re-generate this method because it is already defined in entity

 ## Exemple